nrfconnect/sdk-nrf/samples/nrf9160/cloud_client/README.rst

     The device is now connected to nRF Cloud.

 #.
-Press button 1 on the device and observe that the following output is displayed in the terminal:
+Press **Button 1** on the device and observe that the following output is displayed in the terminal:

    .. code-block:: console